seegerd89/Homelab/fedora_cheatsheet.md

  tealdeer            # Fetch and show tldr help pages for many CLI commands.
-Full featured offline client with caching support. vim                # Command Line Text Editor fastfetch          # Display information about your operating system, software, and hardware.
+Full featured offline client with caching support. vim                # Command Line Text Editor fastfetch          # Display information about your operating system, software, and hardware. bat                # A `cat` clone with syntax highlighting and Git integration

   libreoffice